GOG007/UPDATE1/README.md

 Just a update to add features
-the social media is added.
+1) social media is added.